 (b) to provide a medical practitioner or registered nurse with a sample of the person’s urine,

-under subsection (1), and a medical practitioner or registered nurse shall not be caused to take a sample of a person’s blood under subsection (2), if it appears to the member of the Police Force that the sample cannot be taken or provided, as the case may be, within 4 hours after the time at which driving, attempted driving, use or management of a vehicle in circumstances giving rise to the requirement is believed to have taken place.
+under subsection (1), and a medical practitioner or registered nurse shall not be caused to take a sample of a person’s blood under subsection (2), if it appears to the police officer that the sample cannot be taken or provided, as the case may be, within 4 hours after the time at which driving, attempted driving, use or management of a vehicle in circumstances giving rise to the requirement is believed to have taken place.

 [Section 66B inserted by No. 6 of 2007 s.
 9; amended by No. 51 of 2010 s.
-8.]
+8; No. 8 of 2012 s.
+37.]

 [Section 66B.
 Modifications to be applied in order to give effect to Cross-border Justice Act 2008: section altered 1 Nov 2009.
 See endnote 1M.]